TheRodzz/expense-tracker-backend/API_DOCUMENTATION.md

     *   `endDate` (ISO 8601 string): End date for the summary period (required).
     *   `groupBy` ('category' | 'paymentMethod'): Field to group the results by (required).
 *   **Responses:**
     *   `200 OK`: Returns an array of summary objects, sorted by value descending.
+The `value` represents the total expense amount for the group, rounded to two decimal places.
     ```json
     [
       {
         "id": "category-uuid-or-payment-method-uuid",
         "label": "Category Name or Payment Method Name",
-        "value": 150.75 // Total expense amount for this group
+        "value": 150.75 // Total expense amount for this group (rounded)
       },
       // ... more groups
     ]